(Modified in part from Taxpayers’ Rights, Remedies, & Responsibilities as published by the Texas Comptroller of Public Accounts)

 ARB members are appointed by the Local Administrative District Judge.
 An individual must be a resident of the District for at least two years to serve on the ARB.
 Officers and employees of the Appraisal District, taxing entities, or the State Comptroller’s Office cannot serve on the ARB.
 ARB members also must comply with special conflict of interest laws.

-The members of the Jefferson County Appraisal District Appraisal Review Board for the current term of office are:
+The members of the Jefferson Central Appraisal District Appraisal Review Board for the current term of office are:

 |ARB Board Members|